Office of Community Engagement and Diversity Outreach

 The Office of Community Engagement and Diversity Outreach develops and implements multicultural and diversity programs and services for the College of Veterinary Medicine.
 The office also promotes multicultural education and programming for students, faculty, house officers, staff and the greater community with information on and referral to campus and community resources.
 For more information, contact us.

-- Dr. Michael V. Bowie, Clinical Assistant Professor and Community Engagement and Diversity Outreach Director
+- Dr. Michael V. Bowie, Assistant Dean of Diversity, Equity and Inclusion and Clinical Assistant Professor

 - Boisy N. Waiters, Community Engagement and Diversity Outreach Coordinator – firstname.lastname@example.org

 - Student Ombuds Mr. Ronald L. Anderson: The purpose of the Ombuds is to assist students within the university community in solving problems and conflicts.
 The Ombuds will listen, discuss issues, answer questions, interpret policies, provide information and referrals and help develop options for problem resolution.
 The Ombuds serves as an advocate for fairness for University of Florida students.